rkistner/rkistner.github.com/_posts/2013-02-05-android-builds-on-travis-ci.md

 install, instead of installing everything (this wastes precious minutes on Travis).
 Unfortunately, the sysimg filters install the ARM, x86 and MIPS emulators, and there is no simple way to filter this further (suggestions are welcome).
 We cannot use the specific id's for filters (as suggested in some posts), as these may change when updates to the SDK are published.
+For a list of the available components, run `android list sdk -a -e`.

 In my experience the ARM emulators start up significantly faster than the x86 emulators on Travis (not sure why), so I use ARM exclusively.